H1. General accounting principles

 - production volumes

-- energy consumption broken down by hydro-electric power, co-generation and power from the grid
+- energy use broken down by electricity, steam and fuel

-- fuel consumption broken down by biofuels, fossil fuels and electric boilers
+- fuel consumption broken down by biofuels and fossil fuels

 - air emissions, including data on fossil and biogenic carbon dioxide